userkace/film.kace.dev/README.md

 due to the removal of the extension from both chromium and firefox the extension must now be installed locally. <br>
 extension installation guide can be found [here](https://github.com/userkace/film-ext).

+## disclaimer
+film.kace.dev does not host any files, it merely links to 3rd party services.
+Legal issues should be taken up with the file hosts and providers. film.kace.dev is not responsible for any media files shown by the video providers.

 ## technologies

 ![html](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)